mnbrshd/policyreporter-resume-parser/README.md

 # Resume Parser API

 This repository contains a simple resume-parsing framework & a REST API around it (FastAPI + Pydantic).
+Logs are displayed in the terminal and saved to file using Loguru.

 ## Features

 - Parses PDF and Word (.docx) resumes.
 - Extracts `name`, `email`, and `skills`.
-- Skills extraction uses a dummy LLM-based client (you can swap in a real one).
+- Skills extraction uses a OpenAI LLM-based client.
 - Exposes an HTTP API to upload a resume and get structured JSON.

 ## Requirements